knuesel/callisto/docs/Reference.md

 ## Alias functions

 The main functions have many aliases defined for convenience.
-Each alias corresponds to a call to a main function with some keyword arguments preconfigured.
+Each alias corresponds to a call to a main function with some keyword arguments set to fixed values.

 ### Aliases for output type